iwb/iwb-repo-template/README.md

 # [Project Title]
 <!-- Replace this with the title of your project -->
 > **⚠️ Note**
-The related research article to this repository is currently under review.
-The `README`, DOI, license and links will be updated after the final submission.
+The associated research article for this repository is currently under review or not yet published.
+Information such as the README, DOI, license, and links will be updated after the article is published.

 <!--
 ---------------------------------------------------------